 The qualifications most employers really prefer

 As far as I am aware of a 120 hour online TEFL course is a lie because there is no such thing in reality.
-You won't spend 120 hours watching a class online.
-Maybe there's one that could take you that long, but the following folks said their 120, 150 and 160 hour online TEFL courses took them an average of maybe 20 hours or less.
+You won't spend 120 hours watching or attending a class online.
+The following folks said their 120, 150 and 160 hour online TEFL courses took them an average of maybe 20 hours or less.